What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 When you make this hire, focus on candidates who aren’t just in middle management.
 You want someone who is close to deal flow so they can bring in immediate value to revenue.

-When to hire an Account Executive or Sales Development Representative for a first sales hire
+When to hire an Account Executive or Sales Development Representative for your first sales hire

-This can work when you have a founder that has a strong sales or revenue background.
+This can work when you have a founder with a strong sales or revenue background.

-Sometimes even if you don’t have a strong sales system in place, you can still bring in a founding AE as your first sales hire.
-In this case you might want to consider supporting the AE with a hands on consultant and double check that this hire can thrive in some ambiguity
+Sometimes, even if you don't have a strong sales system in place, you can still bring in a founding AE as your first sales hire.
+In this case, you might want to consider supporting the AE with a hands-on consultant and double checking that this hire can thrive in some ambiguity.

 The right titles to search for when looking for candidates